Maverick-2000/Xenon-GUI/README.md

  o Registration

- o Encryption and Upload
+ o Encryption and Upload:
  After selecting a file the program encrypts it by prompting and uploads it to firebase storage

- o Download and Decryption
+ o Download and Decryption:
  The required file can be selected from the management tab and downloaded.
 After downloading the file, a prompt will be shown for decryption password.

- o Deletion
+ o Deletion:
  The required file can be selected from the management tab and deleted from firebase storage.

 * Note: This is the GUI repo.
 The program wont run unless its placed in a directory with the backend scripts.